ZhuochenYu/CoRE-COF-OPLS4RASPA/README.md

-This database is specially for RASPA2 simulations.
+A COF database with OPLS-AA parameters for RASPA2 simulation.
 The original structures are downloaded from CoRE-COF database and then assgined opls-aa parameters(bonded and non-bonded paras) by AutoFF toolkit.